rubankh/my-first-rep/README.md

 # my-first-rep
+i am java newbie,,
-im new and im trying this out
+im new to github im trying this out